History of the United States Constitution: Quorum

 Every few days, new delegates arrived, happily noted in Madison's Journal.
-But as the Convention went on, individual delegate coming and going meant that a state's vote could change with the change of delegation composition.
+But as the Convention went on, individual delegates coming and going meant that a state's vote could change with the change of delegation composition.
 The volatility added to the inherent difficulties, making for an "ever-present danger that the Convention might dissolve and the entire project be abandoned."

 Although twelve states sent delegations, there were never more than eleven represented in the floor debates, often fewer.
 State delegations absented themselves at votes different times of day.
 There was no minimum for a state delegation; one would do.
 Daily sessions would have thirty members present.
 Members came and went on public and personal business.
 The Congress of the Confederation was meeting at the same time, so members would absent themselves to New York City on Congressional business for days and weeks at a time.

 But the work before them was continuous, even if attendance was not.
 The Convention resolved itself into a "Committee of the Whole", and could remain so for days.
 It was informal, votes could be taken and retaken easily, positions could change without prejudice, and importantly, no formal quorum call was required.
 The nationalists were resolute.
 As Madison put it, the situation was too serious for despair.
 They used the same State House, later named Independence Hall, as the Declaration signers.
 The building setback from the street was still dignified, but the "shaky" steeple was gone.
 When they adjourned each day, they lived in nearby lodgings, as guests, roomers or renters.
 They ate supper with one another in town and taverns, "often enough in preparation for tomorrow's meeting."

 Delegates reporting to the Convention presented their credentials to the Secretary, Major William Jackson of South Carolina.
 The state legislatures of the day used these occasions to say why they were sending representatives abroad.
 New York thus publicly enjoined its members to pursue all possible "alterations and provisions" for good government and "preservation of the Union".
 New Hampshire called for "timely measures to enlarge the powers of Congress".
 Virginia stressed the "necessity of extending the revision of the federal system to all its defects".
 Conversely, Delaware categorically forbade any alteration of the Articles one-vote-per-state provision in the Articles of Confederation.
 The convention would have a great deal of work to do to reconcile the many expectations in the chamber.
 At the same time, delegates wanted to finish their work by fall harvest and its commerce.